 Main Article: Actions

 One decaAut (deca-aut, sometimes referred as a turn) is equal to 10 aut, or 10 arbitrary units of time.
 It is the time it takes for an untransformed, unstatused human to wait (with s or .) for one turn.
-It is also just the 'standard' time for an action, and thus useful as a general measurement for gameplay.
-For example, decaAut (in the form of turns) is used to measure the game's Zot clock.
+It is also the 'standard' time for most actions in the game, and is therefore used as a general measurement of time.
+For example, decaAut (in the form of "turns") is used to measure the game's Zot clock.